-"They weren't getting the message."
-Monegan said.
+"They weren't getting the message, and I think they were trying," Monegan said.
 "The fact that they tried for better than a year while I was there is kind of indicative that somebody was trying to pressure something.
 Because they were trying different venues and different people."

 Todd Palin called a meeting with Monegan to specifically talk about Wooten shortly after his wife took office in December 2006, Todd Palin said on Friday.

 Monegan says Todd Palin talked to him several times after that about Wooten.
 Todd Palin said, though, he couldn't recall if he had any conversations with the commissioner about his ex-brother-in-law outside of that initial meeting.